Updated: Jul 17

 Brewing- From Leaf to Cup

 It starts with how you heat your water.
 ALWAYS use a tea kettle/stovetop.
 When you use the stove, it will allow for even heating of the water.
 The microwave, on the other hand, doesn't heat evenly.
-There are warm spots and cold spots in a microwave; this translates into warm and cold spots in the water your warming.
+There are warm and cold spots in a microwave; this translates into warm and cold spots in the water you are warming.
 This unevenly heated water will produce a much more bitter and undesirable tea.

 Different teas require different water temperatures.
 A black tea should be heated just before it boils, and a green tea should be heated between 110F-160F.
 Once the water has reached the desired temperature, tea should be brewed for between 3-5 minutes.
 In any case, 40% of the leaf solids will be extracted in this time and 75% of the caffeine in the first 30 seconds.

 You can add several things to the tea to enhance or alter the flavor.
 Milk is a classic.
 Milk should always be warmed before adding it to milk or vice versa.
 And this is where it gets controversial...
 Etiquette states that milk should be added to tea.
-For better flavor, tea should be added to milk; as the milk is heated further by the tea, the molecular compounds of tea bind to milk rather than your mouth; this leads to a less pungent tea.
+For better flavor, tea should be added to milk; as the milk is heated further by the tea, the molecular compounds of tea bind to milk rather than your mouth; this leads to a less intense tea.
 It also reduces the chance of the milk curdling from its gradual heating.

 The storage of tea is very straightforward and by no means complicated—store tea in an airtight container in a cool and dark spot.
 The less oxygen, the better; this will cause less briskness in the tea and prevent the aroma from changing and the tea from browning.